Spark-Liang/NoteBook/LOMA/280/ch9 - Life Insurance Policy Ownership Rights.md

 - changing the beneficiary (**referred to as the right of revocation**)

-  - **revocable beneficiary** : the designation of revocation benefitciary can be changed at any time before policyowner died.
+  - **revocable beneficiary** : the designation of revocation benefitciary can be changed at any time before **policyowner** died.
   - **irrevocable beneficiary**: can not change the beneficiary design without irrevocable benefitciary's consent.
-    - the policyowner also can not have the policy load without without irrevocable benefitciary's consent.
+    - the policyowner also can not have the policy loan without without irrevocable benefitciary's consent.
     - **But if the irrevocable die before policyowner, the policyowner have the right to design a new one.**

 ###### Premium payment mode

 - typically annual, semiannual, quarterly and monthly

-- can be changed after policy in force.
+- **can be changed after policy in force.**

 - more frequent the payment mode is, the greater premium needed to charge, because of the administration cost.